 Top alternatives

-While Bark and Qustodio are great options for parental control software, you may want different monitoring features.
-Aura Parental Controls offers non-intrusive monitoring, and the unique Balance feature provides detailed insights into your child or teen's online habits.
+While Bark and Qustodio are both great options for parental control software, you may want different monitoring features.
+Aura Parental Controls offers non-intrusive monitoring, and the unique Balance feature provides detailed insights into your child or teen's online habits without reading their messages.

 See how Aura compares: